 - Do not bend backwards during any exercise.

-Yoga Poses You Can Try During Second Trimester of Pregnancy
+Yoga Poses to Try During Second Trimester of Pregnancy

 1. The Side Leg Raise

-Also known as “vishnuasana”, this exercise is bound to be fun and relaxing at the same time.
+Also known as vishnuasana, this exercise can be fun and relaxing at the same time.

 - Lie down on your right side.
 Place the left leg on top of the right one.